sean808080/digital-garden-jekyll/_notes/Democracy Rankings.md

 # Democracy Rankings

 ### As I get older, I find myself rethinking the basic assumption that I will be born and die in the same country.
-One of the criteria I think as important for considering what countries to live in is
+One of the criteria I think is important for consideration is:

 > how healthy is the democracy of this country?